-Jason here with a quick note: I know your excited to learn how to get a job on a cruise ship so you can travel the world AND earn money while doing it.
+Quick note: I know you’re excited to learn how to get a job on a cruise ship so you can travel the world AND earn money while doing it.
 Which is why I brought in the perfect person to teach you how.

 Amanda Hathorn-Geary spent a decade at sea, seeing the world and climbing the ranks from crew member to HR Manager where she was responsible for hiring new crew members like you (talk about having the inside scoop!).
 Now, she helps travelers and landlubbers like us land the best cruise ship jobs out there.